opticsensors/pool-playing-robot/README.md

 | YOLO    | 3.02     | 3.17     |
 | Classic    | 2.43     | 1.81     |

 If the 68–95–99.7 rule is applied, from these results it can be deduced that in 95% of the cases an error below 6.3 and 3.6 pixels should be expected for the YOLO and classic algorithms, respectively.
+Considering a resolution of 0.25 mm/px, this is 1.5 and 0.9 mm, respectively.

 ## Shot selection